-PARAMEDIC CERTIFICATE PROGRAM
+PARAMEDIC CERTIFICATE PROGRAM & ASSOCIATE OF APPLIED SCIENCE DEGREE

 - The student must meet the admission requirements for Victoria College as stated in the current college catalog.
-Contact Admissions & Records Office for questions. - 2.
-TSI (Texas Success Initiative) satisfied.
-Contact Advising, Counseling & Recruitment Services for further explanation, if necessary. - Overall GPA of 2.0 or above on all college hours attempted.
+Contact Admissions & Records Office for more information. - TSI (Texas Success Initiative) must be satisfied.
+Contact Advising & Counseling Services for further explanation, if necessary. - 3.
+Students must have an overall GPA of 2.0 or above on all college hours attempted.
 Students with less than a 2.0 GPA will be evaluated on an individual basis. - 4.
 Completed Paramedic Program application. - 5.
 Validation of current EMT level knowledge by: 1) successful completion of Victoria College's EMT courses within one year of application to the Paramedic Program, 2) pass a NREMT certification exam or CE evaluation within one year of application to the Paramedic Program, or 3) score at least a 70% on the Victoria College EMSP challenge exam within one year of application to the Paramedic Program. - 6.
 Documentation of current EMT certification. - Official college transcripts indicating a grade of C or better in EMSP 1501, EMSP 1160, and HITT 1305. - 8.
 Interview with program coordinator. - 9.
 The interview must be completed and all admission documents must be in the EMS Program office by July 1.
 Late applicants will be considered on a space-available basis. - 10.
-Some clinical agencies require criminal background checks and drug screens prior to clinical learning experiences; any student who does not have a clear criminal background check and drug screen may not be able to meet all course objectives.
+Some clinical agencies require criminal background checks and drug screens prior to clinical learning experiences.
+Any student who does not have a clear criminal background check and drug screen may not be able to meet all course objectives.